Jarin160/DVD-Rental-Duration-Prediction/README.md

-# Rental Length Prediction Project
+# DVD Rental Duration Prediction
 ---
 This project aims to predict the **rental length of DVD** based on various features using different regression models.